Vasopressors Used in the ICU

 Norepinephrine (Levophed): does not affect CO except for a mild increase at low doses.
 First drug of choice in septic patients.

-Phenylephrine (Neosynephrine) is a pure α1-blocker and is ideal in patients with hypotension and tachycardia.
+Phenylephrine (Neosynephrine) is a pure α1-agonist and is ideal in patients with hypotension and tachycardia.
 Avoid in SCI (use dopamine first line, even before fluids).
 May decrease cardiac output and renal perfusion.
 To maintain cerebral perfusion during systemic hypotension, it is common clinical practice to raise blood pressure using a vasopressor.
 Phenylephrine is probably the most frequent choice.
 Concerns were raised in the past about a possible direct cerebral vasoconstrictive effect, negating the potential benefits from increased systemic blood pressure.
 In the article,”A Decrease in Spatially Resolved Near-Infrared Spectroscopy-Determined Frontal Lobe Tissue Oxygenation by Phenylephrine Reflects Reduced Skin Blood Flow,” published in Anesthesia & Analgesia, it was shown possibly that the decrease in ScO2 during phenylephrine is a result of extracranial vasoconstriction.

 Dopamine if first-line in spinal cord injury patients (Greenberg) and should be used prior to giving fluids.